ranumiah/synetec-assessment-angular/README.md

 To sumbit your test, please
 1. Fork this repository
-2. Complete the test as per the instructions PDF
+2. Complete the test as per the instructions below
 3. Commit your changes to your (forked) repo
 4. Send us an http link to your repo that contains the completed test